Etherpod/Ship-Enhancements/README.md

 ## Known Bugs
 The bugs introduced by this mod.
 Some of these are getting fixed soon, others I have no idea how to fix.
 - Ship Enhancements will temporarily disable itself while you're at the Eye of the Universe.
 This isn't a bug, but it does prevent a million other bugs from happening.
+- The lock-on UI will be cut off near the edge of the screen (fixed in the next udpate)
 - If playing with **Suit Log**, interacting with the **Resource Pump** or using the tether can sometimes open the suit log by accident (fixed in the next update)
 - Leaving the ship in the docking bay of the Stranger and being inside the Stranger when the dam breaks will place the ship underwater (fixed in the next update)
 - The **Interactable Ship Curtain** is way too bright (fixed in the next update)